-Performance tests for semisolids are now detailed in (proposed) USP Chapter <1724> which describes three different apparatuses for the determination of drug release: Vertical Diffusion Cell (VDC); Immersion Cell; and Flow Through Cell (Apparatus 4).
+Performance tests for semisolids are detailed in USP Chapter <1724> which describes three different apparatuses for the determination of drug release: Vertical Diffusion Cell (VDC); Immersion Cell; and Flow Through Cell (Apparatus 4).
 Of these the VDC is emerging as the preferred option, due to its simplicity and reproducibility.

-Figure 4: 7 and 20 ml VDC designs are available for testing different volumes of semisolids.
+Figure 4: Designs are available for testing different volumes of semisolids.

 A VDC comprises a sample holder and a reservoir containing the receptor medium, which is typically maintained at 32°C to approximate normal skin conditions (37°C for vaginal preparations).
 These two parts are separated by a membrane which contains the test sample while at the same time keeping it in contact with the receptor medium.
-Over time - a typical test period is 6 hours - the drug substance diffuses from the sample, through the membrane into the receptor medium.
+Over time - a typical test period is 6 hours, with no fewer than 6 samples extracted - the drug substance diffuses from the sample, through the membrane into the receptor medium.
 As with dissolution testing, the extraction and analysis of samples of receptor medium therefore enables the generation of a drug release profile.
 Topping up the receptor reservoir as sampling proceeds keeps the sample in contact with receptor medium at all times, maintaining the diffusion process.